Peaked cap: United States Navy

 Midshipmen at the United States Naval Academy, United States Merchant Marine Academy or in Naval Reserve Officers Training Corps units wear a gold fouled anchor device and have a gold chinstrap.
-Chief petty officers wear a cap badge consisting of a gold fouled anchor with silver block letters "USN" superimposed on the shank of the anchor, with the addition of one, two, or three stars at the top of the anchor if the wearer is a senior chief petty officer, a master chief petty officer, or the Master Chief Petty Officer of the Navy, respectively, and have a black chinstrap.
-Commissioned officers wear an officer's crest badge consisting of a silver federal shield over two crossed gold fouled anchors surmounted by a silver eagle and have a gold chinstrap.
+Chief petty officers wear a cap badge consisting of a gold fouled anchor with silver block letters "USN" superimposed on the shank of the anchor, with the addition of one, two, or three stars at the top of the anchor if the wearer is a senior chief petty officer, a master chief petty officer, or the master chief petty officer of the navy, respectively, and have a black chinstrap.
+Commissioned officers wear an officer's badge consisting of a silver federal shield over two crossed gold fouled anchors surmounted by a silver eagle and have a gold chinstrap.
 Additionally, officers of rank commander and captain have gold embroidered oak leaves and acorns on a black felt-covered visor, referred to as "scrambled eggs", with additional embroidery for flag officers.

 The covering fabric is khaki for use with the service khaki uniform or in white for use with blue and white uniforms (the use of blue fabric for use with blue uniforms was discontinued in 1963).
-Since October 2018 the same cap style is used by both males and females.
+Beginning in 1942, the Navy adopted a female combination cap, often called a "bucket cap."
+The cap was to be eliminated in 2018 in favor of a unisex version of the standard "male" combination cap, but pushback from female chiefs and officers forced the Navy to bring the bucket cap back.
+Since October 2018 the same cap style is authorized for use by both males and females, but female chiefs and officers may wear the optional bucket-style cap.